thanhloantran005/introduction/README.md

 # 👋 Introducing Myself

 Hello!
-I'm **Thanhloan Tran** — a rising junior at Princeton University majoring in Civil Engineering and minoring in Statistics and Machine Learning.
+I'm **Thanhloan Tran**, a rising junior at Princeton University majoring in Civil Engineering and minoring in Statistics and Machine Learning.
 I enjoy data analysis and storytelling, communicating meaningful insights to drive business decisions.
 With an engineering background, I’m drawn to the problem-solving aspect of breaking down complex challenges into clear solutions.

 **What I do**